 Models require an increasing number of types of data to guide them.
 The data are of many different forms and sizes.
 Fault data, for example, yield information about fault geometry, slip rates, and earthquake recurrence.
 At the other end of the spectrum interferometric radar data tend to be in large binary image files on the order of 1 GB/image.
-QuakeSim applications use fault data, GPS time series and velocities, seismicity data, seismic moment tensor information, and interferometric synthetic aperture radar (InSAR) images.
+QuakeSim applications use : fault data, GPS time series and velocities, seismicity data, seismic moment tensor information, and interferometric synthetic aperture radar (InSAR) images.
 QuakeSim applications use data products, rather than the raw data.
-Other organizations process the data, turning them into products.

 Understanding the origin and processing of the data products is important for assessing their quality for ingestion into models.
 Data products often change with time as new processing techniques or new interpretations become available.
 One key challenge is keeping up with improved solutions as they become available.
 Ideally, there is a feedback loop from modelers to data product providers that enables modelers to identify issues with the data and request reprocessing of data.
-This feedback loop results in greater utility of the data.
-Training modelers to process complex data as well is not always reasonable.
+This feedback loop will result in greater utility of the data than training modelers to process complex data as well.
 Both data processing techniques and model development are so complicated that they can take careers to develop and as a result teams of people rather than individuals must contribute to the final analysis.